serverless/serverless-azure-functions/README.md

 When using Windows you may also encounter an error when trying to sign a commit, stating that a security key could not be found.
 Ensure that you have set the path the gpg in the git config: `git config --global gpg.program "C:\Program Files (x86)\GnuPG\bin\gpg.exe"`

-#### Signing commits

-All commits in your Pull Request will need to be signed.
-When looking at the commits in the pull request, you will see a green 'verified' icon next to your commit.
-Commit signature verification is discussed [here](https://help.github.com/en/articles/about-commit-signature-verification)

-Follow the directions [here](https://help.github.com/en/articles/signing-commits) to configure commit signing.

-If any of your commits are not signed, your pull request will not be able to be merged into the base branch.
-You can fix this by squashing any unsigned commits into signed commits using an interactive rebase, and force pushing your new commit history.
-More detail [here](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

-When using Windows you may also encounter an error when trying to sign a commit, stating that a security key could not be found.
-Ensure that you have set the path the gpg in the git config: `git config --global gpg.program "C:\Program Files (x86)\GnuPG\bin\gpg.exe"`

 ## License

 [MIT](LICENSE)